AmyBalog/vpc-network-configuration/README.md

 - A DB Server is deployed inside the private subnet that does not contain a route table.

 **Goal:**
-- Enable internet access with proper security controls to allow intenet access while maintaining protection of the private subnet.
+- Enable internet access with proper security controls to allow internet access while maintaining protection of the private subnet.
 - Attach an Internet Gateway, update NACLs, Security Groups, and route tables.

 **Background Information:**